floridatanft/floridatanft/README.md

 - 👋 Hi, I’m @GazelleEdge
-- 👀 I’m interested in computers.
+- 👀 I’m interested in computers and tech.
 - 🌱 I’m currently learning more and more about computers
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: ❄×₊˚๑ Florida 𝘛𝘢𝘯 𝘍𝘛 .-˚ೃ#8369 on Discord